Contact Us for a Free Consultation (818) 781-1570

 The Federal Bureau of Investigation (FBI) asserts that it prioritizes corporate fraud investigations because of the significant harm corporate fraud causes to investors and the United States economy.
 The FBI is not alone in investigating corporate fraud.

-They work with other agencies to detect and prosecute corporate fraud, such as the Securities and Exchange Commission, Commodity Futures Trading Commission, Internal Revenue Service, Department of Labor, Federal Energy Regulatory Commission, and U.S. Postal Inspection Service.
+They work with other agencies, such as the Securities and Exchange Commission, Commodity Futures Trading Commission, Internal Revenue Service, Department of Labor, Federal Energy Regulatory Commission, and U.S. Postal Inspection Service, to detect and prosecute corporate fraud.

 Corporate fraud detection frequently involves these other federal agencies' reporting and compliance requirements.
 Thus, involving a skilled federal defense attorney at the earliest sign of trouble can improve your chances of a more favorable outcome.
 An experienced criminal defense attorney can:

 Your defense to federal corporate fraud charges will depend on the specific details of your case.
-Any effective strategy by our federal criminal lawyers will be built after a thorough review of all the documentation.
+Our federal criminal lawyers will build an effective strategy after a thorough review of all the documentation.

 Defenses of fraud charges frequently focus on the defendant's intention, knowledge, and state of mind.
 We may be able to negotiate with the federal prosecutor for a favorable plea bargain but are prepared to take the case to trial if necessary.

-Eisner Gorin LLP is located in Los Angeles County and serves people acing all types of federal offenses anywhere in California and throughout the United States.
-You can contact our law firm for an initial consultation at (877) 781-1570 or fill out the contact form.
+Eisner Gorin LLP is located in Los Angeles County and serves people facing all types of federal offenses anywhere in California and throughout the United States.
+For an initial consultation, you can contact our law firm at (877) 781-1570 or fill out the contact form.

 Related Content: